Rob-P-Smith/JQsim/README.md

 **jqs.X(0);**
 **jqs.H(1);**

-This does not execute any calculation, as that is left to the user to pick whawt type of calculation is done.
+This does not execute any calculation, as that is left to the user to pick what type of calculation is done.
 getComputationalState() - This method simply calculates the current state vector values.
 It has no return.
-To print your system computational basis states a user would need to invoke a connsole print, e.g.:
+To print your system computational basis states a user would need to invoke a console print, e.g.:

 **jqs.getComputationalState();**
 **System.out.println(jqs);**